General Catalog 2016-2017

 Three new cluster colleges were established at Pacific in the 1960s, in the model of British universities such as Oxford and Cambridge.
 These colleges integrated faculty and students into distinct living and learning communities.
 Raymond College, established in 1962, was an accelerated, interdisciplinary liberal arts program in which students shaped their own courses of study.
 Elbert Covell College, established in 1963, was a unique inter-American college.
 Half the students were from the U.S. and half from Latin America, with classes taught in Spanish.
 Callison College, established in 1967, focused on non-Western studies with a year of study in an Asian culture.

 Over the last 20 years, Pacific has advanced its legacy of innovation and leadership.
-In 1992 the University offered the nation’s first “four-year guarantee,” a promise to students that they will graduate on time if they meet certain requirements.
 Under the leadership of President Donald V. DeRosa (1995–2009), the university invested more than $200 million in facilities renovation and construction projects on all three campuses.
 Pacific also increased distinctive accelerated programs that enabled students to complete undergraduate studies in combination with professional degrees in pharmacy, law, dentistry and business.
-The University intensified its commitment to experiential learning, including undergraduate research, internships, community service and education abroad.
+The University intensified its commitment to experiential learning, including Pacific undergraduate research, internships, community service and education abroad.
 Pacific also launched the Brubeck Institute, dedicated to building on the legacy of Dave Brubeck ’42, and the Powell Scholars Program, a premier scholarship program for undergraduate student leaders.

 Under the stewardship of Pacific’s current president, Pamela A. Eibeck, Pacific is expanding its presence in Sacramento and San Francisco and implementing a bold new strategic vision, Pacific 2020.
-This vision capitalizes on the University’s highly regarded academic programs, formative student-teacher relationships and multiple locations to position Pacific to become the best teaching-focused university in California—the first choice for talented students who want excellent programs, close working relationships with faculty, a challenging but supportive learning environment, and an exciting future after graduation.
+This vision capitalizes on Pacific’s highly regarded academic programs, formative student-teacher relationships and multiple locations to position University of the Pacific to become the best teaching-focused university in California—the first choice for talented students who want excellent programs, close working relationships with faculty, a challenging but supportive learning environment, and an exciting future after graduation.